revou-fsse-oct24/milestone-1-DandyWildan95/README.md

 Images:

-Add or replace images in the image directory.
+Add or replace images in the img directory.

 ![alt text](image-5.png)